 - present their research project and poster at the University of Washington Summer Undergraduate Research Symposium in mid August 2014;

 - explore the rapidly expanding field of genomics;

 - gain the confidence and academic exposure to prepare for graduate/professional level programs; and

 - join a network of advisors, researchers, professors, staff, and support programs for underrepresented students.

-The application for Summer 2013 is now available.
-All applications must be postmarked no later than April 7, 2013.
+The application for Summer 2014 will be available in January of 2014.
 Please contact Lisa Peterson with questions.

 Contact Our Organization

 Gerberding Hall G76

 To donate to the UW GenOM Project, click here.